Repeat prescriptions can ordered in a number of ways:

 We are unable to take orders or issue repeat prescriptions on weekends, public holidays or out of normal surgery hours.

-Allow a minimum of 48 hours for completion and allow extra time for weekends and public holidays.
+Allow a minimum of 2 working days for completion and allow extra time for weekends and public holidays.
 If a stamped, addressed envelope is included with your request, the prescription can be posted to you but please allow extra time for the postal service.

 We also offer a collection service (operated by the majority of local chemists).
 Please ask the receptionist for details.
 Patients do need to indicate on their repeat request slip which chemist they wish to collect from and allow extra time for the prescription to be collected by the pharmacist.

 The general rule is that patients are allowed four repeats before review by the GP - the exception being contraceptive and HRT therapy when repeats are only given during consultation with the GP.

 Order Repeat Prescriptions Online Via Patient Access (Method 3)

 If you are interested in registering for our online services - repeat prescriptions, appointments and viewing aspects of your medical record, please ask reception for a registration form.
 You will need to be aged 18 or over and provide 2 proofs of ID, one to be a photo ID.